imgeorgiev/imgeorgiev.github.io/_posts/2025-01-31-why-bc-not-rl.md

 ![](/img/blog/2025-01-31-why-bc-not-rl/cube_value.jpeg){: width="80%" style="display: block; margin: auto;"}

-That looks significantly less straightforward to solve.
-Imagine you're an RL algorithm oscillating between those different states of the task.
-As you can imagine, that creates a significantly more challenging optimization landscape.
+The optimization landscape in this case is highly non-trivial, with the RL algorithm oscillating between different task states.
+This makes the learning process significantly more challenging.

 The **focal example** of this blog is the **PushT task**.
 It's a contact-rich, highly non-convex task where a robot must push a T-shaped object into a goal pose.
-The success criteria is 95% overlap, and the most straightforward reward is:
+The success criteria is 95% overlap, and the straightforward reward is:

 ```
 reward = clip(coverage / success_threshold, 0.0, 1.0)